+Safety within the nursery is highly monitored.
+Children are unable to leave unattended and the secure entrance prevents people entering without the knowledge of the manager or staff.
+Regular emergency evacuation is practiced with the children, ensuring they are familiar with the procedure and raising their awareness and understanding of how to stay safe.
 Children's health and well-being is highly promoted.
 They are provided with very healthy balanced foods for meals and snacks.
-Food is cooked onsite by a qualified chef and assistant from menus that are devised by the company.
-Mealtimes are social occasions as children and staff sit together.
-Children are encouraged to be independent as they serve themselves and clear away their own plates.
-All children know and follow robust hygiene procedures with no prompting from staff.
-They know to wash their hands before eating and after using the bathroom.
+Food is cooked on site with snack and meal times being social occasions as children and staff sit together.
+Children know and follow robust hygiene procedures and the older babies are encouraged to wipe their own hands and faces.
 Developing an excellent awareness and understanding of their own needs and personal hygiene.

 Children are extremely well prepared for the next steps in their learning.
 They are thoroughly supported in transitions within the nursery.
-All babies and toddlers have planned visits as they move to their next area.
+All babies have planned visits as they move through to the toddler area.
 These visits are superbly well co-ordinated by the key persons in each area.
 They spend time with the parents and children to ensure their transitions are smooth and that secure attachments with the child's new key person can be made.
-Children moving on to school are extremely well supported in their transitions.
-Staff have excellent partnerships with the schools and arrange for teachers to visit the children in nursery prior to them moving to school.
-Staff have been innovative in easing transitions for the pre-school children as they purchase school uniforms from the schools and place these into the role play area where children are able to practise dressing and undressing and becoming familiar with their school uniforms.
-'Transition bags' have also been innovatively used to ease children's move into their new environment.
-Children and parents are invited by staff to place familiar items, such as photographs of family members and pets, into their bags, which they then take to their new school.
-These are used to help children settle as they can talk about what is in their bag, aiding their transitions further.
+Children moving on to the pre-school are also extremely well supported in their transitions.